pklopping/linuxcnc-ethercat-basics/basic_digital_outputs/basic_digital_outputs.md

 ### Coding Setup

 Let's organize our code because we aren't troglodytes.
 In this example code we'll put all of our code into a folder named `basics` in our home folder.
+If you clone this repo you can find the example code in a matching [basics](./basics/) folder.

 ```bash
 paul@Precix:~$ cd ~